SmartiOSDev/Auto-Reload-Safari/ContactUs.md

 ## Support / Contact

-If you have any other questions about an *Auto Reload Safari* app, please contact:
+If you have any other questions about an *Auto Reload Tab* app, please contact:

 contactusiosapp@gmail.com OR post your quesitons and any issue on https://github.com/SmartiOSDev/Auto-Reload-Safari/issues (Please be patient while waiting for a reply as this is only a 1 man company and some answers to rare problems may require intense research)